 - 1. Click Wait for Assistance from the behavior actions list. - 2.
-Specify the Assisting Teams that will assist the client. - 3.
+Specify the Assisting Teams that will assist the client (see Section 2.6.1 for more information) - 3.
 Click Create.

-5.3.3.8.
+5.3.3.11.
 The Detach From Assistants Action

-This action indicates that the occupant should detach from their assistant as discussed in Chapter 6.
+This action indicates that the occupant should detach from their assistant as discussed in Chapter 7.
 When an occupant begins this action, they are considered to be a client, and currently being assisted in their movement.
 Once detached, the occupant can proceed to their next behavior without assistance, only if they do not require assistance to move.
 This action also allows the assistant to move on to the next occupant requiring assistance.